rbavishi/gauss-rise-camp/README.md

 We provide both docker and in-browser options below.
 The in-browser option is powered by the excellent infrastructure provided by MyBinder (https://mybinder.org).

-**IMPORTANT** : If you have docker installed and are able to download images and run containers using the shell commands below, please use the docker option.
-Binder only allows 100 users concurrently and hence is only intended to be a backup for people who do not have docker installed or on a system such as Windows with limited Docker support.

 ### Instructions for Docker

 Download the image using the command below.
-Although the image is small (~400MB) it would be best to download this *before* the tutorial session.
 ```
 docker pull rbavishi/risecamp2020gauss:latest
 ```